1snowk/MightyKits/README.md

 # Mighty Kits
-### It is an open source kit plugin for Java Bukkit.
+### It is an open source kit plugin for Java Bukkit 1.8.

 ## Features